Poll Worker Information

 - Students may serve only at polling places that serve their residence

-Upon appointment, the municipal clerk will notify the principal of the school where the student is enrolled of the date of the election at which the student will serve.
+Upon appointment, the City Clerk will notify the principal of the school where the student is enrolled of the date of the election.

 The City of Menasha pays its Poll Workers $10.00/hr for training, in-office assistance, and special voting deputy assistance and a day/shift rate of $140.00 for a full-day shift (6:00 a.m. to 8:00p.m.) and $70.00 for a half-day shift (morning shift - 6:00a.m to 1:30p.m. or evening shift - 1:30p.m. to 8:00p.m.).
 To receive training payment, you are required to work on Election Day.
 Lunch and dinner breaks are allowed for full-day and half-day shift workers.